 When undergoing addiction treatment, especially when a co-occurring or dual diagnosis is involved, a person doesn’t always want to enter treatment programs where the opposite sex is in attendance.
 Or, they may not want an opposite-sex therapist.
 There are many reasons why someone would choose gender-specific therapy, and there are many benefits for enrolling in this type of addiction treatment.
-At Zelus Recovery, we provide a women’s therapy program and a men’s therapy program that can be effective for people who want to end their dependence on drugs or alcohol.
+At Zelus Recovery, we provide a women’s rehab program and a men’s rehab program that can be effective for people who want to end their dependence on drugs or alcohol.

 What Is Gender-Specific Addiction Therapy?